 Data Cleaning removes errors and ensures consistency of data.
-If the data is of high quality, clean and relevant the results will be proper.
-This is, in fact, the case of “Garbage in Garbage out”.
+If the data is of high quality, clean and relevant, the results will be proper.
+This is, in fact, the case of “Garbage In - Garbage out”.
 Data cleaning can support better analytics as well as all-round business intelligence which can facilitate better decision making and execution.

-Data collection and Cleaning as described above needs to ask the right questions, Volume and Variety are two words describing the data collection results, however, there is another important thing which one must focus on is “Data Velocity”.
+Data collection and Cleaning as described above needs to ask the right questions.
+Volume and Variety are two words describing the data collection results, however, there is another important thing which one must focus on is “Data Velocity”.
 Data is not only required to be quickly acquired but needs to be processed at a good rate for faster results.
-Some data have limited lifetime and will not solve the purpose for a long time and any delay in processing would require acquiring new data.
+Some data may have a limited lifetime and will not solve the purpose for a long time and any delay in processing would require acquiring new data.

 Analyze the data – Use the correct model

 Once we have data, we need to analyze the data to find the hidden patterns and forecast the result.
-The data should be structured in a way to recognize the patterns to identify the future trends.
+The data should be structured in a way to recognize the patterns to identify future trends.